zentrick/aws-lambda-deployer/README.md

 Note that all options currently apply to all functions, meaning you cannot (yet) override them on a per-function basis.

+To use Node.js 4.3 instead of the default 0.10 (recommended), add the option `runtime: 'nodejs4.3'`.

 ### environments